davidzbarth/Thunderstorm-Detection/README.md

 "LKO" is the channel for the temperature data and "LDO" the one for pressure data in those files.

 ## Benchmarking
-With the *benchmark.ipynb* file, the data can be tested against the airport recordings of thunderstorms.
+With the *benchmark.ipynb* file, the data can be tested against the airport recordings of thunderstorms, if desired.
 The latter are included in the compressed folders too.

+This notebook also contains a function which takes the entries of the *output.csv* file and converts them back to two UTCDateTime objects.